isabelroses/website/content/nix-shells.md

 └── flake.nix
 ```

 At first when seeing this tree you may think why are we polluting our root directory with all these files.
-But in this is a good way to help us write less nix code.
+But in this is a good way to help us write less Nix!

 Now we are going to create a `flake.nix` file.
-This is pretty agnostic when it comes to what language your project is in by comparision to other files later on.
+This is pretty agnostic when it comes to what language your project is in by comparison to other files later on.

 ```nix
 {